-The composition post the above Director changes is a five member Board comprising 5 non-executive Directors of which 2 are independent (Nitin Singhi and John Mackay).
+The Board is a five member Board comprising 5 non-executive Directors of which 2 are independent (Nitin Singhi and John Mackay).
 This is in line with the Board seeking to sustain and improve shareholder value by adding independent Directors progressively.